Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Related Work

-Other studies have investigated the ability of transformers to solve compositionality when they are trained from scratch \cite{lakeHumanlikeSystematicGeneralization2023, thommLimitsTransformerLanguage2024}, but they focus on the final learned model, and on tasks with an unclear latent structure or graph like structure, making it difficult to understand the learning behavior in such settings.
-To the best of our knowledge, our work is the first to show how a model learns composition in a task with a well-defined latent structure.
+\textbf{Composition:} Composition is the ability to combine components in novel ways, and remains a challenge for transformers, particularly with increasing task complexity \cite{hupkesCompositionalityDecomposedHow2020,dziriFaithFateLimits2023, pettyRELICEvaluatingCompositional2025}, and in compositional generalization \cite{ontanonMakingTransformersSolve2022a, kobayashiWhenCanTransformers2024}.
+While some works have trained models from scratch on compositional tasks \cite{thommLimitsTransformerLanguage2024}, they focus on the final learned model and tasks without a clear latent structure, making it difficult to understand learning behavior.
+To our knowledge, prior work has not analyzed the latent structure learning dynamics in composition settings.

-Decomposition is the ability of language models to break down complex tasks into simpler components.
-Existing work has studied the decomposition ability of large language models through the lens of prompting \cite{khotDecomposedPromptingModular2023, pasewarkReTuningOvercomingCompositionality2024a, wei2023chainofthoughtpromptingelicitsreasoning, prasadADaPTAsNeededDecomposition2024} to improve model performance.
-However, the dynamics of how decomposition capabilities emerge during training remains unclear, which we address in the current work.
+\textbf{Decomposition: } Research on decomposition - the ability to break down complex tasks into simpler components - has recently focused on prompting strategies to improve Large Language Model (LLM) performance \cite{khotDecomposedPromptingModular2023, pasewarkReTuningOvercomingCompositionality2024a, wei2023chainofthoughtpromptingelicitsreasoning, prasadADaPTAsNeededDecomposition2024}.
+However, the staged dynamics of decomposition during latent structure learning remain largely unexplored.